DapperLib/DapperAOT/README.md

 # Any new features?

 Yes!
+A few examples (there are more):

-For example, Dapper can't make use of tuple-types with names, because the names don't exist at runtime.
-Dapper.AOT *can see the names* (it will offer guidance on using this feature if it sees you using a tuple-type).
+- tuple-types: Dapper can't make use of tuple-types with names, because the names don't exist at runtime.
+Dapper.AOT *can see the names* (it will offer guidance on using this feature if it sees you using a tuple-type)
+- bulk insert: Dapper.AOT includes a facility to treat sequences of objects as a data-reader, suitable for use with `SqlBulkCopy` (this is sikilar to FastMember)
+- factory methods: Dapper.AOT supports static factory methods for row data in addition to constructors

 # Can I see the generated code?